geoffreylitt/wildcard-onward-paper/paper.md

   - "Section"
   - "Sections"
 abstract: |
-  In this paper we introduce _table-driven customization_, a new way for end users to extend software by direct manipulation without doing traditional programming.
+  In this paper we introduce _data-driven customization_, a new way for end users to extend software by direct manipulation without doing traditional programming.
 We augment existing user interfaces with a table view showing the structured data inside the application.
 When users edit the table, their changes are reflected in the original UI.
 This simple model accommodates a spreadsheet formula language and custom data editing widgets, providing enough power to implement a variety of useful extensions.

-  We illustrate the approach with Wildcard, a browser extension that implements table-driven customization for existing applications using web scraping.
+  We illustrate the approach with Wildcard, a browser extension that implements data-driven customization for existing applications using web scraping.
 Through concrete examples, we show that this paradigm can support extensions to many real websites, ranging from sorting and filtering existing data to adding entire new features.
 We share reflections from our experiences using Wildcard, on both its strengths and limitations relative to other customization approaches.
 Finally, we explore how this paradigm might lead to new software architectures that encourage this form of end-user customization.
 ---

 # Introduction